 - Book the professionals that are going to work on your wedding day.

 - If you want an officiant to perform your ceremony, there are some great options in Punta Cana to consider.
 Jehison Cabrera, Rick York, Marcos Parucker and a few others are easy to get in touch with.
 Most of the times you do NOT need an officiant because the Wedding Coordinators do this job as well.
-If you want something a little more special, these guys do a great job.
+My personal opinion: If you want something a little more special, these guys do a great job.
+Some wedding planners are great, and some are pretty bad at this job (misspelling English words when they read, doing the ceremony too fast due to nerves, and things like that).
+Jehison Cabrera is the person I would hire without hesitation.

 - Book a Photographer.
-Someone whom you trust, and who’s portfolio matches what you expect from your wedding day.
-As a wedding photographer myself, I’d love to do your photos if you are interested in working with me.
+Someone whom you trust, and whose portfolio matches what you expect from your wedding day.
+As a wedding photographer myself, I’d love to capture your wedding day if you are interested in working with us.
 If you feel like looking into other options, a simple Google search will do the trick.
+Make sure you read the reviews, the good and the bad ones.
+We have some horror stories in Punta Cana like everywhere else.

-- Book a Make Up artist.
+- Book a Makeup artist.
 This is not mandatory because most resorts offer on-site makeup artists, but my experience can tell you that the professionals working outside resorts do a better job in general.
 Some great options are Anna Nuet, Magda Riccardi, Melanie Gabriele and Krystie Ann amongst a few others.
+We wrote a post about make-up artists in Punta Cana as well.

 - Book a Wedding DJ if you want to use your own, or if your venue doesn’t provide one.
 A professional DJ can make a huge difference when it’s time to get your guests on the dance floor.
 Some of the best in the area are GCStar, Mannia, Eventos FJ and Friends Events.